 This page is designed to help you learn about the many different materials and styles being used in today’s kitchen sinks.

-It’s currently divided into two parts.
+It’s divided into two parts.
 The first part discusses the various materials used in kitchen sinks, and the second part is dedicated to designs and styles.

 Kitchen Sink Materials